tbenthompson/cppimport/README.md

 module_dir = os.path.dirname(filepath)
 %>
 ```

+### Why does the import hook need "cppimport" on the first line of the .cpp file?
+Modifying the Python import system is a global modification and thus affects all imports from any other package.
+As a result, to avoid accidentally breaking another package, the import hook uses an "opt in" system where C and C++ files can specify they are meant to be used with cppimport by having a comment including the phrase "cppimport" on the first line of the file.

 ### Windows?
 I don't know if `cppimport` works on Windows.
 If you're on Windows, try it out and I'll happily accept a pull request for any issues that you fix.
 I have reports that `cppimport` works on Windows with Python 3.6 and Visual C++ 2015 Build Tools.